reckter/blog/ray-tracer/index.md

 # Ray Tracer

-A friend of mine recently did (ray Tracing in one weekend)[https://raytracing.github.io/books/RayTracingInOneWeekend.html], and I got inspired to do the same.
+A friend of mine recently did [ray Tracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html), and I got inspired to do the same.

 In December of 2019 I did the annual [advent of code](https://adventofcode.com/2019).
 In that year you have to implement a VM, that can execute "intCode".
 Inspired by that I decided to implement an Assembly language on top of that, and eventually even a "high level" language, that I call "intScript".